AINU |

 Sami

-The Celebration version, made in only 43 pieces, has 18 kt gold ring, vermeil top (with diamond) and clip, lateral lever filled.
+Celebration, limited to only 43 pieces, vermeil top (with diamond) and clip, solid gold ring and lateral lever filled.